samuelstevens/biobench/logbook.md

 Are current benchmarks good enough? -> Not anymore.
 I show that this is true with the statistical graphs.
 I give an explanation why by showing images in ImageNet-1K, MS-COCO, ADE20K, iNat21 and the tasks in BioBench.

 How should we build new benchmarks?

 * Engineeering why: benchmarks should help us answer new questions about models, goldilocks zone, etc.
 * Science why: benchmarks should drive progress outside of the benchmark task itself.

+# 05/08/2025

+Things I want to change after NeurIPS submission:

+1. Splits should be better aligned with either site/location, past/future (time) or other reasonable distribution splits.
+2. We should also report performance for 100 samples, or 1 of each class, whichever is more.
+Then I can cite both my cv4animals submission and callista's website.
+3. We should use GPU accelerated training for doing sweeps on linear probing for large models like DINOv2's probing code.

+Some of these can be worked on before the NeurIPS reviews come out in prep fo rebuttal.